 AN/SPS-73(V)12 Radar Set

-The AN/SPS-73(V) Surface Search Radar is a navigation and surveillance system, which can be configured for ship or land-based applications.
+The AN/SPS-73(V) Surface Search Radar is a navigation and surveillance system which can be configured for ship or land-based applications.
 Integrated data from own ship sensors provides the AN/SPS-73(V) operators with a comprehensive view of the maritime environment.
 The AN/SPS-73(V) system meets or exceeds International Maritime Organization requirements and the Radar Technical Commission for Maritime Services requirements for an Automatic Radar Plotting Aid (ARPA).
-With the implementation of Tech Refresh, the systemís configuration can comply with International Electrotechnical Commission 62388 performance requirements.
+With implementation of the Technology Refreshment (Tech Refresh) upgrades, the system's configuration can comply with International Electrotechnical Commission 62388 performance requirements.

 Legacy AN/SPS-73(V)12 systems utilize Versa Module Europa (VME) architecture and host a VxWorks Operating System (OS), which runs software version 11.7 on a Synergy Microsystem PowerPC single board computer.
 The Field Change 13 upgrade was designed to mitigate obsolescence by replacing the legacy VME card cage with a Compact Peripheral Component Interconnect architecture, which runs Linux Centos release 5.3 OS on a GE Fanuc Single Board Computer.
 Ethernet interfaces utilize proprietary Radar Data Service Communication middleware protocols developed by Raytheon.
 External Ethernet interconnections are routed through an Ethernet switch.